risawitama/verbose-potato/README.md

-## Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+## I tried to write a chemistry joke, but could never get a reaction.